Marine and Maritime

 Leslie Greenhalgh, TEAMORIGIN Event Director - The Louis Vuitton America’s Cup World Series, Portsmouth.

-The Business South Cruise Forum in Association with Hampshire Chamber of Commerce and sponsored by ABP, Carnival, RCCL and Celebrity Cruises, focuses on the 'shore-side' priorities, opportunities and challenges faced by the cruise industry and its supply chains in the South Coast region from Portsmouth to Portland.
+The Business South Cruise Forum, focuses on the 'shore-side' priorities, opportunities and challenges faced by the cruise industry and its supply chains in the South Coast region from Portsmouth to Portland.

 The aims of the Cruise Forum are to: